lockss/lockss-rtd-manual/docs/installing/running.rst

       and :program:`install-lockss` will fail.
 See :doc:`/troubleshooting/ufw` for remediation details.

+.. index:: install-lockss; K3s prerequisites, K3s; installation prerequisites
+   pair: install-lockss; CoreDNS

 ---------------------------
 Configuring CoreDNS for K3s
 ---------------------------

 ..
 COMMENT This section is referenced in the glossary entry for K3s as the end of the sequence of preliminary steps for installing K3s

-During this phase, :program:`install-lockss` will configure CoreDNS to work with K3s, if necessary.
+During this phase, :term:`install-lockss` will configure :term:`CoreDNS` to work with :term:`K3s`, if necessary.
 This phase begins with the heading:

 .. code-block:: text